Between Brush Strokes

 April 11, 2014 by Kirsten Neil Leave a Comment

-Oh, hello there.
-View post on imgur.com Game of Thrones is back and I’m pumped.
-So, apparently this happened at the Leaf’s game The show’s so good, it’s like worth two chickens…maybe more!
-Here’s to another slapping Bitch King Joffrey good time of a season.
-Deal with it, Joffrey. http://gifatron.com/wp-content/uploads/2013/03/hodor-with-it-game-of-thrones.gif Because, when you play a … [Read more]
+Oh, hello there. http://i.imgur.com/fntVrAG.gif Game of Thrones is back and I'm pumped. http://i.imgur.com/WI8IKO1.gif The show's so good, it's like worth two [Read more]

 Posted in: Random thoughts Tagged: Game of Thrones, TV